wp-plugins/georeg-lite/readme.txt

 = Available only in the full version =
 * __City__ – Overland Park
+* __Postal Code__ – 66212
 * __Region__ – KS
 * __Region Name__ – Kansas
 * __Latitude__ – 38.9593 (used for Google Maps)
 * __Longitude__ – -94.6811 (used for Google Maps)
-* __Postal Code__ – 66212
-* __Area Code__ – 913
-* __Metro Code__ – 616

 == Installation ==

 Automatic installation is the easiest option as WordPress handles everything and you don't even need to leave your web browser.
 To do an automatic install, log in to your WordPress admin area, navigate to the Plugins menu and click Add New.

 In the search field type 'GeoReg' and click 'Search Plugins'.
 After you've found it, click the 'Install Now' link.

+== Changelog ==

+= 1.1 =
+* Fixed capturing geographic information
+* Fixed potential conflict when both plugins installed, full and the lite version

+= 1.0 =
+* initial release

+== Upgrade Notice ==

+== Frequently Asked Questions ==

+= Plugin doesn't work for me, what to do? =

+Report it with details on [support forum](http://wordpress.org/support/plugin/georeg-lite).

 == Screenshots ==